 Our Aftercare Ministry

 As tough as life can be for men and women who are incarcerated, things often don’t get a lot easier and can, in fact, be more challenging for them when they return to the community.
-At New Life Prison Ministry we want to be available to support our students when they are released and begin their new lives as “returnees”.
+At New Life Prison Ministries we want to be available to support our students when they are released and begin their new lives as “returnees”.
 Many of them have come to know Jesus and trust him for the first time while incarcerated or, have been reconciled to Him during their time in prison.